 Software aging has been shown to affect many complex systems, such as such as web servers [1], operating systems [2], middleware [3] and cloud systems [4], due to issues such as memory and resource leaking known as aging-related bugs [5], [6].
-The Android mobile operating system (OS) makes no exception, as it has become one of the largest open-source projects with millions of lines of Java and C++ code, and it is modified by manufacturers to adapt mobile devices to specific hardware and peripherals, as well as to deliver customized features.
-Empirical research showed that Android can experience a gradual decay in terms of responsiveness and resource utilization, and that it is prone to failures under stressful conditions [8]-[11].
+The Android mobile operating system (OS) makes no exception, as it has become one of the largest open-source projects with millions of lines of Java and C++ code1, and is heavily modified by manufacturers of mobile devices for adaptation to specific hardware and peripherals, as well as to deliver customized features.
+Empirical research showed that Android can experience a gradual decay in terms of responsiveness and resource utilization, and that it is prone to failures (e.g., the crash of key system processes) under stressful conditions [8]-[11].